Sidi Mag 1

 - Additional Information

-Brand Sidi Main Color White Sub Colors Black, Red Waterproof No Boot Type Road Gender Men
+Brand Sidi Boot series MAG-1 Ventilation Air scoops Material Microfiber Waterproof membrane None Season Midseason, Summer Protection Ankle, Shin Main Color White Sub Colors Black, Red Riding Style Race/Sport Boot Type Racing boot Gender Men

 - Size Chart